Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Introduction

-To our knowledge, this is the first work to study the indefinite linearized ALM framework for efficiently tackling the canonical linear-inequality constrained convex minimization problem.
-The proposed method enjoys great advantages in many folds: first, compared with the classical inequality-constrained ALM \eqref{IIALM}, the new method provides a much easier and more effective optimization strategy for solving its core subproblem, while still keeping the same computational complexities as the one in the linearized (equality-constrained) ALM; second, the introduced relaxation of the proximal regularization term allows a bigger step-size, and can largely reduce required iterations to achieve convergence; third, the novel proposed method covers the most recent studies on the indefinite linearized (equality-constrained) ALM, as its special case.
-In addition, we present an elegant equivalent prediction-correction expression of the proposed algorithm and establish the global convergence analysis upon it.
-We illustrate the numerical efficiency of the proposed method by extended experiments on the support vector machine for classification and continuous max-flow models for image segmentation.
+To the best of our knowledge, this is the first work to study the indefinite linearized ALM framework for efficiently tackling the linearly inequality-constrained convex minimization problem \eqref{problem}.
+The proposed method enjoys great advantages in many folds: first, compared with the classic inequality ALM \eqref{IIALM}, the new algorithm provides a much easier and more effective optimization strategy for tackling its core $x$-subproblem, so as to keep the same computational complexity as the linearized equality ALM; second, the introduced relaxation of the proximal regularization term allows a bigger step-size, and hence better performance; third, the new algorithm covers the most recent indefinite linearized equality ALM as its special case.
+Also, we establish the convergence analysis for the proposed method based on its equivalent prediction-correction interpretation, and further numerically illustrate its efficiency by extended experiments on the support vector machine for classification and continuous max-flow models for image segmentation.

-The rest of the paper is organized as follows.
-In \cref{section2}, we summarize some preliminaries to motivate the proposed indefinite linearized ALM scheme for the convex minimization problem \eqref{problem} with linear inequality constraints.
-In \cref{section3}, inspired by a new representation of the indefinite linearized (equality-constrained) ALM, we present a novel indefinite linearized ALM scheme for solving the studied problem \eqref{problem} with linear inequality constraints.
-We turn to determine a smaller regularization term of the proposed method, which actually allows a considerable speed-up in computation, and show its global convergence in \cref{section4}.
-The numerical experiments are further conducted in \cref{section5}, which numerically confirms the theoretical results presented in this study.
-Finally, some conclusions and future studies are discussed in \cref{section6}.
+The rest of this paper is organized as follows.
+In Section \ref{section2}, we summarize some preliminaries to motivate the proposed method for the studied model.
+In Section \ref{section3}, we propose an indefinite linearized inequality ALM for convex programming problems with linear inequality constraints, which is rooted in a new reformulation of the most recent indefinite linearized equality ALM.
+We exploit a smaller regularization term for the proposed method, and establish its convergence theory in Section \ref{section4}.
+The numerical experiments are further conducted in Section \ref{section5}, which validates our theoretical results numerically.
+Finally, some extensions and conclusions are discussed in Section \ref{section6} and Section \ref{section7}, respectively.